The online Comment window has expired

 • Default_avatar

-Athena Turner almost 3 years ago
+Athena Turner about 3 years ago

 As a Milwaukee native and parent I support proposal 56 for Triple P. Parent connections, Cafe's along with Triple P has a multitude of educational strategies that are essential for at risk children, low income families and eductors.
 Once I started applying the strategies and techniques for myself I noticed not only a great change in my parent model but also my interactions and perspectives of other parenting models within my community.
 With that I grant my support